tawasta/server-tools/ir_ui_view_search/README.rst

 ====================
 View Search Extended
 ====================
-* Ability to search ir_ui_view by external id and module
+* Ability to search ir_ui_view by external id and module - This is helpful after migration when trying to find broken views

 Configuration
 =============